gezsi/mdd-clustering/README.md

       Name of the ID column (if set, it will be copied to the result files to identify subjects) [default: NA].

   --age=AGE
-      Name of the variable 'age' [default: age].
+      Name of the variable 'age' [default: Age].

   --onset-intervals=ONSET-INTERVALS
       Onset interval boundaries in the format of comma-separated numerical values (age in years) without spaces